 Andriel Doolittle begins her second season with the Bates College rowing team where she acts as an assistant coach and recruiting coordinator for the women’s team.
 She is off to a great start having helped Bates win its first NCAA Division III Rowing Championship last May.
 This comes as no surprise given that Doolittle had just helped Wesleyan University earn a bid to the 2014 NCAA Championship while earning a Masters degree and completing a two-year stint as a teaching assistant.

 A 2012 graduate of UConn, Doolittle left behind careers in softball and basketball to pursue her new love for rowing.
 Andriel distinguished herself by earning four varsity letters, All-Big East Second Team honors, and being named the Huskies’ captain her senior year.

 We welcome Andriel back for her second year at camp!

 Kayleigh is our dedicated Coxswain Coach.
-In addition to our full program, coxswains have the opportunity to meet several basic skills challenges such as leadership, steering, ability to navigate the erg monitor and command of basic technique.
+In addition to our full program, coxswains have the opportunity to delve deeply into coxing skills, rigging, the latest in coxing technology, technique, race strategy and more.
 Follow Kayleigh on “Ready All Row,” her very informative blog for coxswains.
-She can also be found on the racing circuit with Colombia University where she is currently "Director of Operations" for all of their rowing programs.

 Mike Gennaro joins us for the first time this year.
 A decorated international rowing star, he joined the Yale heavyweight coaching staff as an assistant in August of 2016.